gitlabhq/terraform-provider-gitlab/website/docs/d/user.html.markdown

 # gitlab\_user

 Provides details about a specific user in the gitlab provider.
-The results include username, id, name, etc.
+Especially the ability to lookup the id for linking to other resources.

 ## Example Usage